FREQUENTLY ASKED QUESTIONS

 Tipping is not obligatory.
 It is, however, appropriate if you feel that the measure of service you received warrants a show of your personal appreciation, this is purely discretionary.
 The average tip amounts are approximately $10 - $20 per guest, per day.

 Customarily, $5-10 per day will go to your driver/guide directly and $5 - $10 per day can be placed in the Tip Box provided in the camps, Camp Managers distribute the latter among the camp employees.
-It is a fair distribution system ensuring that the 'behind the scenes' staff is also rewarded.
+It is a fair distribution system ensuring that the 'behind the scenes' staff are also rewarded.

-No. Your Yoga practice and getting into and out of vehicles and light aircraft as well as some walking are the most strenuous activities you will encounter.
+No. Your Yoga practice and getting into and out of vehicles, boats and light aircraft as well as some walking are the most strenuous activities you will encounter.
 Some of the road terrain can be bumpy as it is 'off road', this is part of the experience, however if you have a back problem please do advise us in advance so we can check for suitability for a safari of this nature.

 SUGGESTED PHOTO EQUIPMENT (for the ‘keen’ photographer)